 The simulations are performed backward in time for a period of 22 Myr.
 We assume perfect slip conditions at the vertical and lower boundaries of the model domain.
-For the first 11 Myr (starting from the present time), when the rates of continental convergence were insignificant (Jiricek, 1979; Csontos et al., 1992), no velocity is imposed at the surface, and the boundary conditions are free slip.
+For the first 11 Myr (starting from the present time), when the rates of continental convergence were insignificant (Jiricek, 1979; Csontos et al., 1992), no velocity is imposed at the surface, and the conditions at the upper boundary are free slip.
 We impose the northwestward velocity in the portion of the upper model boundary (Fig. 3a) for the time interval from 11 Myr to 16 Myr and westward velocity in the same portion of the boundary (Fig. 3b) for the interval from 16 Myr to 22 Myr.
-The velocities are consistent with the direction and rates of the regional convergence in the Early and Middle Miocene (Morley, 1996; Fügenschuh and Schmid, 2005; Sperner, 2005).
+The velocities are consistent with the direction and rates of the regional convergence in the Early and Middle Miocene (Morley, 1996; Fügenschuh and Schmid, 2005; Sperner et al., 2005).
+The effect of the surface loading due to the Carpathian Mountains is not considered, because this loading would have insignificant influence on the dynamics of the region (as was shown in twodimensional models of the Vrancea slab evolution; Ismail-Zadeh et al., 2005b).

 The heat flux through the vertical boundaries of the model domain is set to zero.
 The upper and lower boundaries are assumed to be isothermal surfaces.
-The present temperature above 440 km depth is derived from the seismic velocity anomalies.
-We use the adiabatic geotherm for potential temperature 1750 K (Katsura et al., 2004) to define the present temperature below 440 km (where seismic tomography data are not available).
+The present temperature above 440 km depth is derived from the seismic velocity anomalies and heat flow data.
+We use the adiabatic geotherm for a potential temperature 1750 K (Katsura et al., 2004) to define the present temperature below 440 km (where seismic tomography data are not available).

-Equations (1)-(4) with the prescribed boundary and initial conditions are solved numerically by the Eulerian spline finite-element and finite-difference methods.
-The reader is referred to Ismail-Zadeh et al. (2007) for details of the numerical approach to data assimilation.
-To estimate the accuracy of the results of data assimilation, we employ the temperature and mantle flow restored to the time of 22 Myr ago as the initial condition for a model of the slab evolution forward in time, run the model to the present, and analyze the temperature residual (the difference between the present temperature and that predicted by the forward model).
-The maximum temperature residual is estimated to be about 40 degrees.
+Eqs.
+(1)-(4) with the prescribed boundary and initial conditions are solved numerically by the Eulerian spline finite-element and finite-difference methods.
+The reader is referred to Ismail-Zadeh et al. (2001) for details of numerical solvers and to Ismail-Zadeh et al. (2007) for details of the numerical approach to data assimilation (see also Appendix B).

+To estimate the accuracy of the results of data assimilation, we employ the temperature and mantle flow restored to the time of 22 Myr ago as the initial condition for a model of the slab evolution forward in time, run the model to the present, and analyze the temperature residual (the difference between the present temperature and that predicted by the forward model with the restored temperature as an initial temperature distribution).
+The maximum temperature residual does not exceed 50°.

-A sensitivity analysis was performed to understand how stable is the numerical solution to small perturbations in input temperature.
-The present model temperature has been perturbed randomly by 0.5 to 2% and then assimilated to the past.
-We found a small misfit between the restored temperature related to the randomly disturbed present temperature and that related to the undisturbed present temperature.
+A sensitivity analysis was performed to understand how stable is the numerical solution to small perturbations of input (present) temperatures.
+The model of the present temperature (Section 2) has been perturbed randomly by 0.5 to 2% and then assimilated to the past to find the initial temperature.
+A misfit between the initial temperatures related to the perturbed and unperturbed present temperature is rather small (2 to 4%) which proves that the solution is stable.